Sign in

 All the best bars in Hobart to soak up all the goodness of this gorgeous city, with a well-earned tipple in hand.

-On an island with serious a reputation for wine, beer, whisky and gin production, it’s no surprise that Tassie's capital has pulled together one very solid bar offering.
-In fact, Hobart boasts a vibrant and burgeoning bar scene that beckons both locals and travellers alike.
+On an island renowned for its exceptional wine, beer, whisky, and gin production, it’s no surprise that Tasmania’s capital boasts a stellar bar scene.
+Hobart is a vibrant hub that invites both locals and travellers to indulge in its burgeoning nightlife.

-Embark on a spirited journey through the best bars in Hobart, where mixology meets ambience, and every sip is an adventure.
-From cosy speakeasies and rooftop gems (with views to boot) to historic taverns that exude timeless charm, raise a glass and explore the city's finest watering holes.
+Embark on a spirited journey through the best bars in Hobart, where mixology meets atmosphere, and each sip tells a story.
+From cosy speakeasies and stunning rooftop gems with breathtaking views to historic taverns brimming with timeless charm, raise your glass and discover the city’s finest watering holes.
+Let the adventure begin!

 Cascade Brewery (Image Credit: Discover Tasmania)